 Public healthcare in Peru is generally poor and insufficient, largely due to a serious lack of funding.
 Public hospitals are subject to long waiting times, and those with minor health concerns often have to wait months for an appointment.

 Basic healthcare is seriously lacking in rural areas, with small under-resourced clinics providing very basic services.
-It’s unlikely that staff in these facilities will be able to speak English, and any serious medical emergencies may require evacuation to a city where there are better facilities.
+It’s unlikely that staff in these facilities will be able to speak English, and any serious medical emergencies may require evacuation to a city with better facilities.

 Private healthcare in Peru